 University teaching in the field of agriculture began formally in Puerto Rico in 1911 with the establishment of the College of Agriculture at Mayagüez.
-Graduate instruction in agricultural sciences began in 1963-64 with the approval of the Master of Science degrees in Agricultural Economics, Agricultural Education, Agricultural Extension.
-Horticulture.
-Animal Science.
-Agronomy and Soils Science, through Certification No. 8 of the Council on Higher Education.
+Graduate instruction in agricultural sciences began in 1963-64 with the approval of the Master of Science degrees in Agricultural Economics, Agricultural Education, Agricultural Extension, Horticulture, Animal Science, Agronomy, and Soils Science.
 A program leading to the M. S. in Crop Protection was approved in 1981-82, and in Food Science and Technology in 1990-91.

 The Agricultural Experiment Station of the University of Puerto Rico was originally established in 1910 as a private entity of the Sugar Producers' Association of Puerto Rico.
 In 1914 it was transferred to the Government of Puerto Rico.
 With the Jones Act of 1917, the Agency became part of the Department of Agriculture and Labor and it was given the name "Insular Experiment Station".
-In 1933, and in accordance with Joint Resolution No. 3 of the Legislature of Puerto Rico, the Experiment Station was transferred to the University of Puerto Rico.
+In 1933 the Experiment Station was transferred to the University of Puerto Rico.

-The Agricultural Extension Service, established in Puerto Rico in 1934, was made possible by an understanding between the United States Department of Agriculture and the University of Puerto Rico.
+The Smith-Lever Act of 1914 created the Cooperative Extension Service.
+In Puerto Rico, the establishment of the Agricultural Extension Service in 1934, was made possible by an understanding between the United States Department of Agriculture and the University of Puerto Rico.

 The College of Agricultural Sciences was created in accordance with Public Law No. 1, approved on January 20, 1966, known as the University Law, and Certification No. 13 of the Council of Higher Education, dated September 11, 1968, integrating within the Mayagüez Campus the formal teaching, research, and extension in agricultural sciences.
-A management team, composed of the Dean and Director of the College of Agricultural Sciences, the Associate Dean of the Faculty of Agricultural Sciences, the Associate Dean and Deputy Director of the Agricultural Experiment Station, and the Associate Dean and Deputy Director of the Agricultural Extension Service, provides direction for the plans and programs of the College, in accordance with Certification No. 174 of the Council of Higher Education, dated September 24, 1980.
+A management team, composed of the Dean and Director of the College of Agricultural Sciences, the Associate Dean of the Faculty of Agricultural Sciences, the Associate Dean and Deputy Director of the Agricultural Experiment Station, and the Associate Dean and Deputy Director of the Agricultural Extension Service, provides direction for the plans and programs of the College.